Any good marketing plan is incomplete without an SEO audit. And as part of our Ladder 2017 Marketing Series, we did just that.

 It looks like we are actually getting some early traction on pretty niche long tail terms from our tactic playbook.
 Our average position is still pretty low, and these terms don’t get much traffic individually, but we’re getting 100 clicks a month from this method and it’ll only grow as we build domain authority and publish more tactics.

-As well as by query, we can filter by device, to see how we’re doing on mobile vs desktop.
+As well as by query, we can filter by the device, to see how we’re doing on mobile vs desktop.

 CTR is always much higher on mobile because there are fewer results and a smaller screen.
 Some keywords might rank better on mobile and therefore skew results, so consider filtering out mobile (or only looking at mobile) when making comparisons between keywords.